You are listening to the Sean Hannity Radio Show Podcast.

 Cell phones on.

 I think it's the funniest thing I've ever seen at the U.N.
-Rocket Man, burning out his fuse are very long.

 I thought that was pretty funny.

-Anyway, so my point is is that when President Trump says there's going to be action, we don't have a lot of good options unless the president's talking about something kinetic, somewhat similar to an electromagnetic pulse that would basically shut down North Korea and not impact South Korea.
+Anyway, so my point is Is that when President Trump says there's going to be action, we don't have a lot of good options unless the president's talking about something kinetic, somewhat similar to an electromagnetic pulse that would basically shut down North Korea and not impact South Korea.

-That's going to be the challenge of all of that, and what Kim Jong-un's crazy response is going to be.
+That's going to be the challenge of all of that and what Kim Jong-un's crazy response is going to be.

 It's not America's bigger problem.

-Well, the president, because he's now getting along with the Chinese president, China finally reacted, and now they have joined us in ratcheting up pressure and seeing the threat of Kim Jong un and Pyongyang.
+Well, the president, because he's now getting along with the Chinese president, China finally reacted, and now they have joined us in ratcheting up pressure and seeing the threat of Kim Jong-un and Pyongyang and also something that will have a major impact on their ability to finance their weapons program, considering they've been starving their people for two decades.

-And anyway, North Korea learned just this week that Chinese banks are no longer going to do business with Pyongyang with North Korea.
+And anyway, North Korea learned just this week that Chinese banks are no longer going to do business with Pyongyang, with North Korea.

 Strongest sign yet that the pressure the Trump administration is using to choke off funding to the rogue nation is working.

-Now, by the way, for those those of you that think Trump is trigger happy, he's not trigger happy.
+Now, by the way, for those of you that think Trump is trigger happy, he's not trigger happy.

-There's no good if we have to incinerate North Korea, it's not a great option.
+There's no good, if we have to incinerate North Korea, it's not a great option.

 Thank you, Bill Clinton.

-Good deal for the American people.
+Gundale for the American people.

 No, it wasn't a good deal.